lab1092/blender-manual_ja/manual/3d_interaction/navigating/3d_view_options.rst

 Solid
    This is the default drawing mode where surfaces are drawn as solid colors, with built-in OpenGL lighting.
-   This draw mode is not dependent on scene light sources and can be configured in the :guilabel:`Solid OpenGL lights` group of controls from the :guilabel:`System & OpenGL` tab of the :guilabel:`User Preferences` window.
+   This draw mode is not dependent on scene light sources and can be configured in the *Solid OpenGL lights* group of controls from the *System & OpenGL* tab of the *User Preferences* window.

    :doc:`Read more about System Configuration » </preferences/system>`